Have you noticed your pregnancy bump has started to look like a cone?

 Instead, you need to perform exercises that activate and strengthen your deep core muscles.

 Those muscles include your:

-One of the easiest and most effective exercises you could do to learn how to train your core during pregnancy is deep diaphragmatic breathing.
+One of the easiest and most effective exercises to activate a weak core during pregnancy is deep diaphragmatic breathing.

 Here is what the exercise looks like from a quadruped position:

 And here’s how it looks from a seated position:

 When performing the deep breathing ab exercise, it is essential to keep your shoulders relaxed when inhaling.

 Your belly should be the only area that moves.

 Filling up your belly allows for maximum expansion of the lungs and maximum contraction of the diaphragm.

 The exhalation is also very important.